robbtraister/fusion/documentation/migration/readme.md

 In PageBuilder Classic, Features and Chains defined which custom fields those components used, their types, and more in the `config.json` file accompanying the component.

 ##### Fusion Way
-In Fusion, custom fields are defined using a Fusion-specific version of React's PropTypes library, which is an existing standard for typechecking inputs (in React's case, `props`) to components.
-Fusion will read the `propTypes` that are defined on Feature and Chain components to see if they should have custom fields, what their types are, and any additional info about them.
+In Fusion, custom fields are defined using a Fusion-specific version of React's [PropTypes](https://github.com/facebook/prop-types) library, which is an existing standard for typechecking inputs (in React's case, `props`) to components.
+Fusion will read the `.propTypes` property defined on Feature and Chain components to see if they should have custom fields, what their types are, and any additional info about them.

 ##### Reasoning
 Using the PropTypes library is in line with Fusion's goal to use current best practices and known standards as much as possible.
 By utilizing PropTypes for Custom Fields, we can kill two birds with one stone: denoting which custom fields each component needs, while also typechecking custom field values coming from PageBuilder Admin.